 You can also follow or contact the Chairman via Twitter.

-Cllr John Edwards-Winser, who represents Otford and Shoreham, is the Council's Vice-Chairman.
+Cllr Diana Esler, who represents Westerham & Crockham Hill, is the Council's Vice-Chairman.